Definition

 How Do Augmented Reality Optics Work?

-AR Headsets or Mounted Displays
+AR Headsets and Mounted Displays

 Schematic diagram of Prescription Augmented Reality (c) The Optical Society | Synopsys